jvckdough/SnakeGame/README.txt

 This project contains a client that can effectively receive information about the state of a game world from a server based on the popular game snake.
-Based on the updates received, the client can effectively draw the current state of the world per the serverís messages.
-The client also has the ability to send control requestís to the server, in order to move its snake in basic directions(up, down, left, and right).
+Based on the updates received, the client can effectively draw the current state of the world per the server‚Äôs messages.
+The client also has the ability to send control request‚Äôs to the server, in order to move its snake in basic directions(up, down, left, and right).
 The client will follow any world rules or physics outlined by the server, such as collecting power ups and growing its snake and what determines the snakes in the game world  to be dead or alive.
 The client will keep its snake at the center of its view, while also updating the scores and outcomes of other snake clients that can connect to the same server in its view as well.

-Important notes for grading:

 Death Animation:
 	Our client will provide an animation upon the death of snakes in the game world.
 The snake will turn